josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter4_reflection/README.md

 ## Features

-- Single-pass reflection
+- Single-pass reflection (generate, critique, refine once)
-- Iterative refinement (multiple cycles)
+- Iterative refinement (multiple cycles for even better results)
-- Intermediate step visibility
+- Intermediate step visibility (see what changed at each step)

+You can choose between a single reflection cycle for speed or multiple cycles for maximum quality.
+The iterative approach is slower but often produces noticeably better results.